Evacuation order issued for Maple Ridge, B.C., homeless camp | CBC News

 The cause of the fires is still under investigation.

-The camp, dubbed Anita's Place, was originally established in 2017 to protest the closure of a 40-bed shelter in the city.
+The camp was originally established in 2017 to protest the closure of a 40-bed shelter in the city.
 Camp residents have successfully won two legal battles against the city which tried to evict them.

-The City of Maple Ridge says it is coordinating evacuation plans with police and fire crews and is working with BC Housing to "ensure that the camp occupants have shelter during the evacuation period."

 With files from Megan Batchelor